-Girlfriend Collective's New Bodysuits Are Here
+Girlfriend Collective’s Ribbed Bodysuits Are An Ultimate Summer Layering Piece

 Sustainable activewear brand (and all-around fan-favorite) Girlfriend Collective has once again outdone itself.
 The eco-conscious athleisure brand has launched two bodysuit styles, the Scoop and the High Neck, in either a brief or thong bottom.
 And, in keeping with Girlfriend Collective's ethos, these XXS-through-6XL onesies are crafted from the brand's ribbed FLOAT fabric derived from recycled plastics that have been salvaged from landfills.
+These easy pull-ons also dropped at an ideal time — bodysuits are a summer must-have thanks to their versatility.
+They reliably create that tucked-in look with shorts or skirts and serve as an essential undergarment if you've got something sheer to layer atop.
+Girlfriend Collective's new release can even function as activewear thanks to the built-in bra support.
+(Plus, who doesn't want to skip a bra on a hot summer day?)
+Hurry and snag your fave colorway ASAP — before you're relegated to waitlist status.

 Advertisement